Updated with new information on February 13, 1921 – see below…

 On June 21, 1924, the “Cincinnati Enquirer” reported that “Cincinnati is to provide two more young people for the missionary field in China.
 Julius Garst Appleton, graduate civil engineer of the University of Cincinnati, who married Miss Julia Earl on the morning of his graduation, is the latest member of the Varsity Student Volunteers to make good his pledge.”

-I’m not sure what the missionary position in China entailed, but apparently Julius and Julia were back in the states by 1927.
+I’m not sure what the missionary work in China entailed, but apparently Julius and Julia were back in the states by 1927.
 In the Hartford, Connecticut city directory, Julius and Julia Appleton are listed as an assistant engineer and stenographer.
 Julius and Julia were still living in Hartford in 1930 according to the Federal census.
 Julius was a civil engineer for the city and Julia was a stenographer for an insurance company.
 They had no children.

 According to the Hartford city directory of 1931, Julius and Julia had moved to Bridgeport, Connecticut.
 In the Bridgeport city directory for the years 1932 to 1934, Reverend Julius G. Appleton was listed as the pastor of the Bethany Congregational Church in Bridgeport.
 There is no record of how Julius transitioned from civil engineer to pastor.